Here's Not Here: Plot

-Eastman begins recounting more of his personal life to Morgan, and how his job had him suffering emotional distress over working in close proximity with violent offenders.
-Practicing aikido helped him, and he came to see that all life is precious.
+Eastman begins recounting more of his personal life to Morgan, and how his job had him suffering emotional distress over working near violent offenders.
+Practicing Aikido helped him, and he realized that all life is precious.
 Morgan later recounts how he lost his wife and son to walkers.
 Eastman tells of the one true psychopath he'd met, Crighton Dallas Wilton, who attacked him during an interview and later escaped to kill Eastman's wife, son, and daughter.
-Eastman reveals he had the cell built to hold Wilton, but evades whether he actually did it, repeating that he believes all life is precious.
+Eastman reveals he had the cell built to hold Wilton, but evades whether he did it, repeating that he believes all life is precious.

 To gather supplies for their trip, Morgan takes Eastman to his camp.
 The setting brings back old feelings and behavioral patterns, and Morgan freezes when the walker of the young man he'd strangled comes at him.
 Eastman saves Morgan but is bitten, and Morgan lashes out at Eastman, wanting to die again.
-Eastman subdues Morgan, and the two part ways.
-Morgan regresses and resumes patrolling his territory, killing a walker and inadvertently saving a couple who reward him with a large can of soup and an ammunition cartridge.
+Eastman subdues Morgan and the two part ways.
+Morgan regresses and resumes patrolling his territory, killing a walker and inadvertently saving a couple who reward him with a large can of soup and a single bullet.

 Morgan takes up the bō staff, recognizing that Eastman's way is better, and returns to the cabin only to find a walker feasting on Tabitha.
 Morgan kills the walker and takes its body and Tabitha's to the graveyard where he finds Eastman succumbing to the bite.
 Morgan spots a grave marker with Wilton's name and Eastman confesses to kidnapping Wilton and starving him to death over 47 days, over which Eastman lost himself, and when he went to Atlanta to turn himself in he found that society had collapsed.
 Eastman bequeaths all he has to Morgan, including a rabbit's foot his daughter gave him, but advises Morgan to find more people and live.
 After burying Eastman and Tabitha, Morgan begins searching and finds a sign that leads to Terminus.

 In the present, Morgan finishes his story.
-The Wolf prisoner reveals that he has a gut wound and probably doesn't have time to change, though he doesn't really want to, and isn't repentant about following his code to kill everyone in Alexandria.
+The Wolf prisoner reveals that he has an infected gut wound and probably doesn't have time to change, though he doesn't want to, and isn't repentant about following his code to kill everyone in Alexandria.
 Morgan locks the door as he exits the townhome.
 In the street, Morgan hears Rick screaming to open the gate.